 It utilizes a powerful magnetic field to generate a comprehensive portrayal of both difficult and weak tissues within an individual knee.
 It’s a useful imaging study to recognize a torn meniscus.

-You can treat the symptoms of torn cartilage by using one of the following options or maybe a combination of these;
+You can treat the symptoms by using one of the following options or maybe a combination of these;

 - Medication, such as anti-inflammatory drugs